Understanding Ritual: What It Truly Means

 Much like yoga, which can be practiced with or without involvement of a higher power, ritual is what you make of it, and allows you to redefine what is sacred on your own terms.

-Ritual vs. Routine- Are they the same?
+Ritual vs. Routine: Are They the Same?

-Spell vs. Ritual- What's the difference?
+Spell vs. Ritual: What's the Difference?

 It may help to think of it like this:

-And a ceremony is the whole meal usually reserved for bigger milestones and shared with community.
+A spell is an ingredient, and a ritual is a recipe.
+A ceremony is the whole meal, usually reserved for bigger milestones and shared with the community.

 Why Rituals Matter